AndreasVerhoeven/AutoLayoutConvenience/README.md

 - `scrollContentOf(UIView)` anchors to the `contentLayoutGuide` of a specific `UIScrollView`
 - `scrollFrame` anchors to the `frameLayoutGuide` of the relevant view if that is a `UIScrollView`, otherwise just to the view itself
 - `scrollFrameOf(UIView)` anchors to the `frameLayoutGuide` of a specific `UIScrollView`
+- `keyboardSafeArea` anchors to the `keyboardSafeAreaLayoutGuide` of the relevant view
+- `keyboardSafeAreaOf(UIView)` anchors to the `keyboardSafeAreaLayoutGuide` of a specific view
+- `keyboardFrame` anchors to the `keyboardFrameLayoutGuide` of the relevant view
+- `keyboardFrameOf(UIView)` anchors to the `keyboardFrameLayoutGuide` of a specific view

 As you can see, there are anchorables that take a specific `UIView` and ones that don't.
 The ones that don't always apply to the relevant view, which usually is the subview that is being added.

+There are also anchors to deal with the keyboard:

+- `keyboardSafeArea[Of]` which is the safeArea minus the keyboard.
+In short, it's the area uncovered by the keyboard or safe area insets
+- `keyboardFrame[Of]` which is the frame of the keyboard.
+If the keyboard is hidden, its height is 0.

+Those anchors are implemented using custom `UILayoutGuide` subclasses, which respond to keyboard events.
+They work best with static views, since they do not track the view changing position.

 ### Insets